 With so many spirits and liqueurs to try, it’s easy to forget about flavored vodka.
 After all, most of what you can buy can be easily replicated at home.
 If you are just getting into cocktails, infusing vodka with some of your favorite flavors is an easy way to develop a taste for more diversity as you challenge yourself to try new things.
-Yet, despite how simple it is to make flavored vodka, I don’t always consider it.
-Then rhubarb appears and I remember how delicious it can be!
+Yet, despite how simple it is to make flavored vodka, we don’t always consider it.
+Then rhubarb appears and we remember how delicious it can be!

 3 oz rhubarb-infused vodka

 .5 oz fresh lime juice

 .25 oz simple syrup (or .5 oz Cointreau)

 Slice one side off a fresh strawberry and set the smaller portion aside for a garnish.
 Muddle the rest of the strawberry in a shaker along with the lime juice and simple syrup.
 Add the rhubarb vodka, ice and shake to chill.
 Double strain into a chilled cocktail glass and garish with the reserved slice of strawberry.